hassabdo/env-editor/README.md

 {
     return [
         // ...
-        new \Hassen\ProfileTool\ProfileTool,
+        new \Hassen\EnvEditor\EnvEditorTool,
     ];
 }
 ```

 ## Usage

-Click on the "Profile" menu item in your Nova app to see the tool provided by this package.
+Click on the "ENV Settings" menu item in your Nova app to see the tool provided by this package.

 ### Testing